JeffersonLab/clara-docs/docs/tutorials/composition.md

   - binary/data-hipo
 ```

-CLARA is designed for extension, You can build your own data processing
+Clara is designed for extension, You can build your own data processing
 services, and add them to an application composition.
 This approach
 enables rapid prototyping/development and effective testing.